Page 5 of 16

 • Databases are focused on one subject area or a few subject areas

-• Databases include mostly bibliographic citations, not full text
+• Some databases include mostly bibliographic citations, some include citations and abstracts, and others are full text

 • Some databases index book chapters, unpublished papers, reports, and dissertations.

-• On the next two pages you'll find more detailed descriptions of general indexes and subject specific categories, their strengths and weaknesses.
+On the next two pages you'll find more detailed descriptions of general (all topics) indexes and subject specific categories, their strengths and weaknesses.

 WANT MORE on scholarly article vs. popular?